ajit-dherange/AWS_Host_Static_Website_in_S3_bucket/README.md

 1) Log on to aws console and ceate new S3 bucket:

-   name: jjkkexpress.online (it should be smililar to your Dmain Nsme)
+   name: jjkkexpress.online (it should be smililar to your Dmain Name)

    select acls enable